Knetic/wisk/README.md

     wisk -p "project.name=fooject;project.executable=foo" ./skeleton ./cool_project

+Placeholders can be literally anywhere in a plaintext file. `wisk` doesn't parse the file, it just looks for the placeholder tags.
+You can use them for classnames, module paths, import statements, variable names, README contents, or

-If a skeleton contains a parameter that is not specified, a warning is printed informing you of that.
-In that case, the generated project will have all instances of that placeholder replaced with a blank string.
+If a skeleton contains a parameter that is not specified, the generated project will have all instances of that placeholder replaced with a blank string.
 This may cause syntax errors, so it's best to always specify every parameter that you need.
+You can inspect the parameters a skeleton supports by using the `-i` flag, like so;

+    wisk -i ./skeleton

+This flag works with any valid skeleton, including directories, archives, and registered skeletons.

 ###How do I make skeletons?

-`wisk` accepts any path as a possible skeleton, just make a folder anywhere and `wisk` will use it.
+`wisk` accepts any directory as a possible skeleton, just make a folder anywhere and `wisk` will be able to use it.
 However, this makes it a little hard to share skeletons.
 So `wisk` also accepts a \*.zip archive.
 Like so;

     wisk ./skeleton.zip ./cool_project